Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

 If any component of $E\cap R$ were isotopic to $l_F$ in $R$, then $e$ and $a$ would be disjoint.
 This is a contradiction.
 There thus exists a component of $E\cap R$ which is not isotopic to $l_F$ in $R$.
 Let $l_E^1$ be such a component of $E\cap R$.

 Assuming that there exists no component of $E\cap R$ isotopic to $l_F$ in $R$, we deduce a contradiction.
 Any component of $E\cap R$ is then isotopic to $l_E^1$.
-There exists a non-separating curve $A_0'$ in $R$ which is disjoint from $l_F$ and $E\cap R$ and is a boundary component of a regular neighborhood of $l_F\cup B$ in $R$ (see Figure \ref{fig-arc} (b)).
 Note that if $r_1$ and $r_2$ are non-separating arcs in $R$ which are disjoint and non-isotopic in $R$, but are isotopic in $\bar{R}$, then there exists a homeomorphism of $R$ onto itself sending $r_1$ and $r_2$ to $l_E^1$ and $l_F$, respectively.
+It follows that as drawn in Figure \ref{fig-arc} (b), there exists a non-separating curve $A_0'$ in $R$ which is disjoint from $l_F$ and $E\cap R$ and is a boundary component of a regular neighborhood of $l_F\cup B$ in $R$.
 This curve $A_0'$ is isotopic to a component of $A$.
-There exists a path in $R$ connecting a point of $A_0'$ with a point of $l_F$ without touching $E\cap R$.
-This contradicts the following general fact: Let $\alpha$ be a BP in $S$, and let $\beta$ and $\gamma$ be h-curves in $S$ such that each of $\{ \alpha, \beta \}$ and $\{ \beta, \gamma \}$ is an edge of $\calt(S)$.
-If a curve $\alpha_0$ in the BP $\alpha$ is disjoint from $\gamma$, then $\alpha_0$ lies in the handle cut off by $\gamma$ from $S$.
-In particular, there exists no path in $S$ connecting a point of $\alpha_0$ with a point of $\beta$ without touching $\gamma$.
-We have therefore proved that there exists a component of $E\cap R$ isotopic to $l_F$ in $R$.
+There exists a path in $R$ connecting a point of $A_0'$ with a point of $l_F$ without touching $E\cap R$ because any component of $E\cap R$ is isotopic to $l_E^1$.
+This contradicts the following: